transentis/bptk_py/README.md

 Then the key ``base_constants`` may follow.
 It defines the initial state for all models, regardless the state in the model source file.
 Here you can set all constants to a desired state.
 Each scenario stores the same values for the given constants.
 For example, in this example we set "initialOpenTasks" to 80.
+In this case, define ``base_constants`` for the scenario manager in exactly one file, not in multiple.
+In case the base constants stretch over multiple files, ``bptk_py`` attempts to merge them and data loss may occur due to duplicate values for the same constants.
-The actual scenarios follow in the ``scenarios`` tag.
+The actual scenarios follow after the ``scenarios`` tag.
+If you define scenarios for one scenario manager over multiple files, this is O.K. and increases readability for the user.
 For each scenario, you have to supply a unique name as well.
 JSON does not support integer keys.
 The ``constants`` list stores the overrides constants.
-We use this field is that you override certain base constants given before.
+The constants override certain base constants given before.
 The scenario "base" sets "initialOpenTasks" to 100.
 This value is only valid for this specific scenario.
-The other values like "deadline" will be the same as the base constants, as there is no overrid. "scenario80" does not override any constants and hence use all base constants.
+The other values such as "deadline" stay the same as the base constants, as there is no overrid. "scenario80" does not override any constants and hence use all base constants.
 You may either define numerical values such as ``0.5`` or use strings to define expressions such as ``"5/10"``which will be evaluated to ``0.5`` by the framework.

 You should consider using the ``source`` field in the scenario manager tag.
 It specifies the (relative) path to the original model file of 3rd party applications.
 For now, the framework supports automatic conversion of .itmx/.stmx files from Stella Architect.
 For each source file, a file monitor will run in background to check for changes in the source model.
-The file monitor will automatically update the python model file whenever a change to the source model is detected!
+The file monitor will automatically update the python model file whenever a change to the source model is detected.
-(See next section for more details)

 ### Changing scenario files during runtime